devleaks/cockpitdecks-docs/docs/Extending/Adding Activations.md

-To add a new activation to Cockpitdecks, the developer has to create a new Activation sub-class and declare it in the
+To add a new activation to Cockpitdecks, the developer has to create a new Activation sub-class derived from `cockpitdecks.buttons.activation.Activation` (or one of its subclass).

-`<cockpitdecks-source-code>/cockpitdecks/buttons/activation/__init__.py`

-file.

 ```python hl_lines="3-4"
 class SpecialAction(Activation):